 Stochastic Modeling Support

 By checking this option, the model will be processed as a stochastic model.
-Otherwise, What's Best! will solve the deterministic "core" model, even if some stochastic functions are set in the spreadsheet.
+Otherwise, What's Best! will treat the core model, even if some stochastic functions are set in the spreadsheet.

 The default setting is False (unchecked).